DulingLai/dulinglai.github.io/_posts/2018-2-19-Install-Multiple-Java-Mac.md

 title: Install Multiple Java Versions on macOS High Sierra
 ---

-# Install Multiple Java Versions on macOS High Sierra
+This post aims to provide information on how to easily install and maintain multiple java versions on macOS High Sierra.

 ## Install Homebrew Cask